pangeacyber/pangea-redact-lab/README.md

 # Efficacy Testing Tool for Pangea Redact

-This **command‑line utility** measures how accurately the [PangeaRedact](https://pangea.cloud/docs/redact/) service identifies and redacts PII.
+This **command‑line utility** measures how accurately the [Pangea Redact](https://pangea.cloud/docs/redact/) service identifies and redacts PII.
 It runs your examples against the any Redact deployment (SaaS, Private Cloud/Edge), compares results to ground‑truth data, and reports **accuracy, precision, recall, and F1‑score**.
 False‑positive and false‑negative examples can be exported for deeper analysis.